SUSSBIA/fabric-onboarding-experience/09-sandbox-experiments/hdb-resales/README.md

 * There is a real business question
 * There is a department owner
+* There is a deputy workspace owner, if a department workspace is needed
 * The intended users are known
 * The data source is approved
 * Sensitivity and access expectations are understood